Meetoul/twrp_device_Unihertz_Jelly2/README.md

 ## Special Thanks To

-- [ADeadTrousers](https://github.com/ADeadTrousers) I used his [AtomLXL device tree](https://github.com/ADeadTrousers/twrp_device_Unihertz_Atom_LXL) as a base for this one.
-Phones are almost identical, so device trees are almost identical as well.
+- [ADeadTrousers](https://github.com/ADeadTrousers) I used his [AtomL/XL device tree](https://github.com/ADeadTrousers/twrp_device_Unihertz_Atom_LXL) as a base for this one.
+Phones hardware are almost identical, so device trees are almost identical as well.